BlogEmployee Communication Best Practices

 One commonly used form of multi-factor authentication requires a code to be sent to a specific mobile device previously identified on the account in question.
 So, even if someone cracks your password, they are still going to need your phone to access your account.

 Other forms include inputting an extra PIN or answering security questions to which you have previously provided answers.
-Biometric identifiers, especially facial recognition, are popular too.
+Biometric identifiers, especially facial recognition, have become increasingly popular.

 #6 Don’t Open Suspicious Emails